ElliotW1999/Madoff-International-LLC/README.md

 Detailed view on each stock (how it determines the price change prediction) Data visualisations

-- Create an automated portfolio management system that optimizies investment allocation
+- Create an automated portfolio management system that optimizes investment allocation

 - Create a fully automated stock trading algorithm